 One of the nice things about Perryman is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-As is often the case in a small town, Perryman doesn't have a public transportation system that people use for their commute.
+Perryman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Perryman are slightly less educated than the national average of 21.84% for the average city or town: 16.55% of adults in Perryman have a bachelor's degree or advanced degree